couture20/SNHU/index.md

 - I train and develop operations managment teams and other company employees on how to effectively use newly implememted systems.
 - Ovrall my role is to monitor and enhance the zones logisitc capabilities and to ensure a more profitable and quick return on investments.

 In my personal life I have found in interest in blockchaining, in particular with NFTs.
 I have made several basic websites that utilize personalized code to allow the website's visitors to mint NFTs that I created and send it to their digital wallet.
 I have written code that will generate thousands of various NFTs based on the users layer inputs, and will attach the metadata to each NFT.
 Below is a link to a NFT minting app that I created, along with the artwork that was generated through the art generating program.
+For security purposes of the website and the minting app, I wont be showcasing the code used.
+However, if requested by a future potential employer I can provide some snippets of the code.

 [Cthulhu Has Risin NFT](https://cthulhuhasrisin.com/)